top of page

 TLP567-0654.jpg

-This guide avoids a tourism-only lens.
-Rural tourism is influenced by agriculture, transport, land use, environment, culture, governance etc. All these actors matter.
+This guide seeks to avoid a tourism-only lens.
+Rural Tourism is influenced by agriculture, transport, land use, environment, culture and governance, amongst other things.
+All these actors matter.

 Who is leading this project?